joseburgon/falabella-challenge/README.md

 # Falabella Backend Dev - Technical Challenge
 ## Numbers Printer

-App running live on: URL
+App running live on: https://numbers-printer.herokuapp.com/

 ### Description
 Application that prints all the numbers from 1 to 100.